LoopKit/loopdocs/docs/loop-3/onboarding.md

 * Tap on the `Turn On All` button in the middle
 * Tap on the `Allow` button at upper right

 The screen in the right side of the graphic was scrolled to enable the write and read permissions to be visible in that view.
+You need to enable Health Permissions to get the full capabilities of Loop.

 ![setting up Apple Health permissions with Loop 3](img/health-loop-3.svg){width="600"}